Lodge online

 Appointment of an auditor

 You must appoint an auditor within three months of the obligation to maintain a trust account applying to you.
-You must notify us within 14 days of appointing an auditor by lodging Form CL16.
-Fees apply to lodging CL16 after the due date and by mail or in person: see ‘Lodgement’ and Table 1 below.
+You must notify us within 14 days of appointing an auditor by lodging Form CL16 Australian Credit Licence – Notification of appointment of a trust account auditor.
+Fees apply to lodging Form CL16 after the due date and if you do not lodge electronically: see the lodgement process below.

 Your auditor must be a person who meets the eligibility requirements set out in the National Consumer Credit Protection Regulations 2010 (National Credit Regulations).
 To meet these requirements, they must: